dotnet/AspNetCore.Docs/aspnetcore/mvc/advanced/app-parts.md

 ### Prevent loading resources

-You can use application parts to *avoid* looking for controllers in a particular assembly or location.
-You can control which parts (or assemblies) are available to the app by modifying the <xref:Microsoft.AspNetCore.Mvc.ApplicationParts> collection of the `ApplicationPartManager`.
+Application parts can be used to *avoid* loading controllers in a particular assembly or location.
+Add or remove members of the  <xref:Microsoft.AspNetCore.Mvc.ApplicationParts> collection to hide or make available resources.
 The order of the entries in the `ApplicationParts` collection isn't important.
-It's important to fully configure the `ApplicationPartManager` before using it to configure services in the container.
-For example, you should fully configure the `ApplicationPartManager` before invoking `AddControllersAsServices`.
-Failing to do so, will mean that controllers in application parts added after that method call won't be affected (won't get registered as services) which might result in incorrect behavior of your application.
+Configure the `ApplicationPartManager` before using it to configure services in the container.
+For example, configure the `ApplicationPartManager` before invoking `AddControllersAsServices`.

 If you have an assembly that contains controllers you don't want to be used, remove it from the `ApplicationPartManager`:

 The following code uses <xref:Microsoft.AspNetCore.Mvc.ApplicationParts> to remove `MyDependentLibrary` from the app:
 [!code-csharp[](./app-parts/sample/sample1/WebAppParts/StartupRm.cs?name=snippet)]

-In addition to your project's assembly and its dependent assemblies, the `ApplicationPartManager` includes parts for:
+The `ApplicationPartManager` includes parts for:

 * The apps assembly and dependent assemblies.
 * `Microsoft.AspNetCore.Mvc.TagHelpers`